-Cummings: Leaders must stop ‘hateful, incendiary comments’
+Dem Rep. Cummings: ‘Stop the hateful, incendiary comments’

 “We are done with the hateful rhetoric, done with the mass shootings, done with white supremacists and domestic terrorists fighting against everything our country stands for,” Cummings said.
 “We are better than that.”

-Trump said Wednesday that he doesn’t think his rhetoric has contributed to violence, even though some of his words mirror language linked to one of the weekend’s shooters.
+Trump said Wednesday that he doesn’t think his rhetoric has contributed to violence, even though some of his words mirror language linked to one of the gunmen in two mass shootings this weekend in El Paso, Texas, and Dayton, Ohio, that killed 31 people.
+The alleged shooter targeted Hispanics in El Paso, where most residents are Latino.

 “I think my rhetoric … brings people together,” Trump said before visiting Ohio and Texas.
 His critics are “political people … trying to make points,” Trump said.